White Rhino Coffee's winter spiced latte and a cup of tomato basil soup.

 Inside White Rhino Coffee's newest Arlington coffee house.

-The hash brown benedict on the brunch menu at White Rhino Coffee.
+The loaded sweet potato hash is a must-try at White Rhino Coffee.

 White Rhino Coffee first burst onto the North Texas scene with a coffee house in Cedar Hill in 2007.
 A decade later, a second White Rhino opened in Red Oak and another shop in Waxahachie followed in 2018.

 The next expansion came in 2020, when owner Chris Parvin and The Parvin Group introduced two more new coffee shops ― in Bishop Arts and Arlington.

 Next up, White Rhino Coffee is prepping to open two more new coffee shops this spring.
 The first in Uptown Dallas, at 2909 Thomas Avenue, is set to open by mid-March.
 Another will open in May in Fort Worth ― taking over the former Potbelly space at 1201 8th Avenue, at the corner of Magnolia.

 Both new White Rhino Coffee shops are a bold move, heading into territory already brimming with other independent shops and corporate coffee brands.
 Then again, when you are an endangered species with one imposing tusk such as White Rhino, you just may be up to the challenge.